AtlasUnion/Kernel-Development/docs/Preparation/Boot Sequence.md

 But how does CPU load anything if nothing in the memory instructs CPU to do so?
 To overcome this dilemma, the computer architects design the cpu so that when someone press the power button and a reset signal is sent to the CPU, the CPU start reading instructions from a predefined address.
 Typically, that address point to a ROM (Read Only Memory), which contains BIOS.

-???
-"Why CPU needs RAM to execute instruction?"
+??? question "Why CPU needs RAM to execute instruction?"
     Why RAM is needed for CPU to be able to execute instruction?
 This has to do with how CPU was designed.
 The instructions have to be stored somewhere so CPU can read them and then execute.
 The ideal candidate should be fast so it does not impact the CPU performance and also relatively cheap to produce.

     CPU itself contains some on chip storage known as registers.
 Those registers are fast in terms of read and write speed.
 Modern registers' speed are nearly the same as CPU's.
 However, registers are expensive to produce.
 Moreover, if registers get larger in capacity, speed will be negatively impacted and thus impact the performance of the CPU.
 Therefore, those on chip registers are not suited for the task of storing instructions.
 So RAM comes in place -- it is a lot less expensive than registers and much faster than secondary storage devices such as hard disk or SSD.
 Therefore, RAM gives CPU a fast storage medium for instructions while not letting anyone go bankrupt.